SyedMuhammadMuhsinKarim/VisionTransformer_Demostration/README.md

 ## Training the Model

-To train the model, navigate to the `src/` directory and run:
+To train the model, navigate to the main directory and run:

 ```bash
 python main.py
 ```

-You can adjust hyperparameters in `train.py` as needed.

 ## Acknowledgements